Tanmay1Nandi/Tanmay1Nandi/README.md

 - 🎓 **Bachelor Of Science Student in Mathematics and Computing @ NIT-Agartala**
 - 💡 Started Exploring **AI/ML**
-- 🎯 Passionate about **Fullstack Development, System Design, Backend Engineering, and Embedded Systems**
+- 🎯 Passionate about **Fullstack Development, System Design and Backend Engineerings**

 ---